MicrosoftDocs/azure-docs/articles/azure-monitor/platform/data-sources.md

 ---

 # Sources of monitoring data for Azure Monitor
 Azure Monitor is based on a [common monitoring data platform](data-platform.md) that includes [Logs](data-platform-logs.md) and [Metrics](data-platform-metrics.md).
 Collecting data into this platform allows data from multiple resources to be analyzed together using a common set of tools in Azure Monitor.
-There are also other locations where monitoring data may be sent to support other scenarios, and some resources may write to other locations before they can be collected into Metrics and Logs.
+There are also other locations where monitoring data may be sent to support other scenarios, and some resources may write to other locations before they can be collected into Logs or Metrics.

 This article describes the different sources of monitoring data collected by Azure Monitor in addition to the monitoring data created by Azure resources.
 Links are provided to detailed information on configuration required to collect this data to different locations.

 ## Application tiers

 Monitoring data from Azure applications can be organized into tiers, the highest tiers being your application itself and the lower tiers being components of Azure platform.
 The method of accessing data from each tier varies.
 The application tiers are summarized in the table below, and the sources of monitoring data in each tier are presented in the following sections.
+See [Monitoring data locations in Azure](data-locations.md) for a description of each data location and how you can access its data.

 ![Monitoring tiers](../media/overview/overview.png)